About This Product

 The ABAS-3 is aligned with the AAIDD, DSM-5, and IDEA specifications, and works well within an RTI context.
 It generates norm-referenced scaled scores and test-age equivalents for the 11 skill areas.
 It also provides standard scores, confidence intervals, and percentile ranks for the three broad adaptive domains and the summary score—the General Adaptive Composite.
 In addition, all scores can be categorized descriptively (Extremely Low, Low, Below Average, Average, Above Average, High).

-Now Available in Three Formats: Online, Software, and Print
+Online, Software, and Print Formats

 The WPS® Online Evaluation System™ offers convenient ABAS-3 administration, scoring, and intervention planning.
 Online testing allows clinicians to:

-- Administer all forms remotely or in-person
+- Administer all forms locally or remotely

 - Check the status of an administration at any time